Chapter 78

 Translation

-In all under Heaven, nothing is softer or weaker than water, yet in attacking the hard and the strong, nothing can surpass it -- because nothing can replace it.
-Thus the soft overcomes the hard, the weak overcomes the strong.
-In all under Heaven, no one does not know this, yet no one can practice it.
 Therefore the Sage says: "One who bears the filth of the state is called the lord of the altars of soil and grain.
-One who bears the misfortune of the state is called the sovereign of all under Heaven."
-Straight words seem paradoxical.
+One who bears the calamities of the state is called the sovereign of all under Heaven."

 Word Notes

-- 攻 — "to attack": to assault, to batter.
+- 攻 — "to attack": To assault, to batter.

-- 垢 — "filth": grime, defilement.
+- 垢 — "filth": Grime, defilement.

-- 社 — "altar of the earth god": the earth deity.
+- 社 — "altar of the earth god": The earth deity.

-- 稷 — "altar of the grain god": the grain deity.
+- 稷 — "altar of the grain god": The grain deity.

 Chapter Explanation